farrelayman09/bambangshop/README.md

    while the Singleton pattern could be technically applied in Rust, using DashMap or similar thread-safe data structures is a more appropriate and safer approach to ensure thread safety when dealing with shared mutable state like SUBSCRIBERS and concurrent models.
 #### Reflection Publisher-2
+1. One of the main advantages of the separation is to adhere to the Separation of Concerns (SoC) principle.
+This principle is advantageous because we have a clear specific distinction between the two aspects.
+The Service layer typically contains application-specific logic that operates on the Model.
+Meanwhile, The Repository layer abstracts away the details of data access and manipulation.
+2. I think that if we only use the Model without separating concerns into Service and Repository layers, the code complexity within each Model (Program, Subscriber, Notification) would increase significantly.
+This is because the Model is forced to handle multiple uses in terms of business logic, workflows, subscriber-related logic which will in turn become overly complex and tightly coupled to specific use cases.
+3. I think Postman is very helpful when we are developing a website because it enables us to see and validate the endpoints from our urls while also checking the data that our site receives and processes.
+The list of features which I like the most are the Postman API, Postman Echo, and Postman Visualizer.
 #### Reflection Publisher-3